blabla1337/skf-flask/skf/markdown/knowledge_base/4-knowledge_base--Command_injection--.md

 **Solution:**

-Userinput that is used in a shell command should not contain dangerous characters.
+User-input that is used in a shell command should not contain dangerous characters.
 A blacklist of characters is not a good option because it may be difficult to think of all of the characters to validate against.
-A white list containing only allowable characters should be created to validate the userinput.
+A white list containing only allowable characters should be created to validate the user-input.